 At least one registered nurse staffs the camp health hut at all times.
 Campers receive regular medications there and nurses provide general health care.
 A physician’s assistant is on call for us throughout the summer.
 We have regular office hours at our local pediatrics practice, and every camp staff member is certified in CPR and first aid.
 Here’s more about Rockbrook’s camp health care.

 We serve tasty, balanced meals in our dining hall where campers eat “family style” with their cabin-mates.
 In addition to the hot meal at lunch and dinner, we always have a salad bar, vegetarian option, and a peanut butter and jelly station.
 Our in-house baker wows us every day with a made-from-scratch treat.
 Throughout the day, we have fruit and snacks available to keep us going.
-Here’s more about Rockbrook’s camp food.
+Here’s more about Rockbrook’s amazing camp food.

 The session fees are all-inclusive.
 They cover living expenses, activities (including horseback riding, ceramics, and adventure trips), activity instruction and equipment, in-house health care, and weekly laundry service.
 Campers can spend a small amount of money on non-food, incidental items at the camp store.

 Our staff members come from all over the country and sometimes from abroad.
 Many of them are former Rockbrook Campers.
 Each goes through a very rigorous interview process and background check, plus a week-long pre-camp training.
 We want to make sure we have the best female role models working with our campers.